conda-forge/arm-variant-feedstock/README.md

   * SBSA ( Server Base System Architecture ), which is used in clusters, cloud environments, etc.
   * Tegra ( System on a Chip ), which is used in edge applications like mobile internet devices, streaming systems, etc.

-Mainly these differ as they have 2 different `cudatoolkit`s.
-This package is used to select between them.
+These variants have different CUDA Toolkits, and the arm-variant package is used to select between them.

 The default is SBSA.
-So Tegra users should make sure to change this if needed.
+Select a the tegra 'arm-variant' package by installing 'cuda-nvcc-arm-variant-target=*=tegra'.

 Current build status